schuth/schuth.github.io/source/about.html.md

 My name is Sebastian.
 I program machines for fun and profit.

-This page is about my own professional, IT-related thinking.
-Often, I will be wrong, sometimes, I might be right.

-The main reason I do the writing you can find on my pages is to clarify what I think about the topics I write about.
-Also, this gives me a place to reference when arguing about professional topics.

 It almost certian that you will disagree with things I write from time to time.
 As much as I like a good discussion, I do not want to discus topics with people on my page.
 This is why you will _not_ find any feedback forms or other commenting functionality on this page.